 ITS Welcomes You to Michigan

 Who is ITS?
 Information and Technology Services (ITS) is your campus IT provider.
 We have all your tech needs covered, from registering for classes and course work in Canvas to email, WiFi, Wolverine Access, and videoconferencing.
 As a member of the U-M community, you automatically receive standard computing services, which includes email, printing allotments, online storage options and more.
-The UMICH Tech Guide is a short guide to those and many of the other technology services and resources available to undergraduate and graduate students while at Michigan.
+The UMICH Tech Guide is a short introduction to those and many of the other technology services and resources available to undergraduate and graduate students while at Michigan.

 Campus Computing Sites

-Campus Computing Sites (or "Sites") have more than 2,000 Windows and Mac machines, laser printers, scanners, and hundreds of learning, creative and productivity software resources.
-Full Service and many Mixed Service Sites provide black-and-white laser printing, and several provide color or large format printing.
+Campus Computing Sites (or "Sites") have more than 2,000 Windows and Mac machines, laser printers, scanners, and hundreds of learning, creative, and productivity software resources.
+Full service and many mixed service Sites provide black-and-white laser printing, and several provide color or large format printing.

 Find a Sites Location

-- 50 full service Sites, classrooms and labs across North and Central Campus
+- 50 full service Sites, classrooms, and labs across North and Central Campus

-- 100+ additional computing and printing locations can be found around campus in study lounges, learning centers, dining areas, collaborative and social spaces and more
+- 100+ additional computing and printing locations can be found around campus in study lounges, learning centers, dining areas, collaborative, and social spaces and more

 Knox Center Adaptive Technology Computing Site